-SHW566.
+SHW567.
 VRH RANCH CONFORMATION.
-The purpose of ranch conformation is to preserve American Quarter Horse type by selecting well-mannered individuals in the order of their resemblance to the breed ideal and that are the most positive combination of balance, structural correctness, and movement with appropriate breed and sex characteristics and adequate muscling.
-The ranch conformation class must be held after the conclusion of the other events, except at the AQHA All-Around Ranch Horse World Championship Show.
+The purpose of ranch conformation is to preserve American Quarter Horse type selecting well-mannered individuals in the order of their resemblance to the breed ideal and that are the most positive combination of balance, structural correctness, and movement with appropriate breed and sex characteristics and adequate muscling.
+The ideal VRH Ranch conformation horse should have a natural ranch horse appearance from head to tail.

-SHW566.1 To be eligible to compete in the ranch conformation class the horse must be shown in at least one class one of the other categories the day of the show.
+SHW567.1 To be eligible to compete in the ranch conformation class the horse must be shown in at least two riding classes in that division at the same show.

-SHW566.2 All horses will be shown together as one class:
+SHW567.2 Horses in each division will be shown as one class.